carpentries/commons/membership-info/benefits-of-membership.md

 Many would like to work more efficiently, but don't know how.
 No pathway exists to help many graduate students and postdocs learn crucial computational and data science skills.

-### This is a problem Software and Data Carpentry can fix.
+### This is a problem Software, Data and Library Carpentry can fix.

 We teach researchers foundational computing and data skills.
 We also help build local communities of practice around tools and disciplines.